hraftery/winot/README.md

 So am still a bit undecided.
 Nearly went with `app` to match the Software Architecture diagram, but that term has meaning in the balenaverse.
 So let's go with... `winot-gui`.
 Well scoped, nicely descriptive and hints that there should be some separation of concerns, even if nearly all functionality will be in the user interface service to begin with.

+Man, that app was *hard*.
+Everytime I go to do UI I feel like I'm reinventing the wheel, designing buttons and setting spacing and establishing UX.
+A product of growing up with the Apple HIG?
+Twas so much simpler back then...

+Anyway, after a big slog, a complete V1 of the UI is done.
+Was brutal getting screens, tables, webviews and other pedestrian crap going.
+But would have only been worse as a web app, I think.
+So now ready to draw a line in the sand, and work on integration - getting `winot-gui` off the desktop, and building, deploying and running on balenaOS.
+Then we get to hook up the UI to the LED driver!